silentorb/marloth-story/books/fairytale/part6.md

 in search of any intelligence, she finally came across a person who was actually able to provide some useful information.
 It was Deadwick.
-They nearly bumped into each other turning a corner, and before the goblin could retreat he had once again under her magical charm.
+They nearly bumped into each other turning a corner, and before the goblin could retreat he was once again under her charm.

 "The doctor is looking for you," said Deadwick.